 The Wonders of the Mekong: A Foundation for Sustainable Development and Resilience is an initiative to study the biodiversity, climate, and hydrology of the Mekong River Basin, build partnerships between organizations working toward a sustainable future for the region, and develop educational and communication materials to increase awareness about the value of a healthy Mekong River, with a focus on Cambodia.
 The project also hopes to foster discussions about aligning development goals with conservation, and how the Mekong region can adapt to a changing climate.

 The Wonders of the Mekong is a partnership between the University of Nevada Reno’s Global Water Center and the Inland Fisheries Research and Development Institute of Cambodia (IFReDI), with funding from U.S. Agency for International Development (USAID).
-Other collaborators in addition to FISHBIO include Utah State University, the University of California Santa Barbara, and the University of Sydney.
-This interdisciplinary team will study the economic, environmental, and cultural importance of the Mekong to describe the tangible and intangible benefits of this rich ecosystem.
+Other collaborators in addition to FISHBIO include Utah State University, the University of Washington, and the University of Sydney.
+This interdisciplinary team is studying the economic, environmental, and cultural importance of the Mekong to describe the tangible and intangible benefits of this rich ecosystem.

 Loury, E.K., V.L.
 Elliott, S.M.
 Ainsley, I.G.
 Baird, L.J.
 Baumgartner, S. Chhuoy, D.J.
 Lee, P.B.
 Ngor, B. Touch, A.V.
 Vu, and Z.S.
 Hogan, Z.S.
 2021.
 Priority knowledge needs for management of migratory fish species in Cambodia.
 Fisheries Management and Ecology.
 DOI: 10.1111/fme.12483